Chasing Truth: Chapter 10

 “I’ve been touring since I was five.
 I’ve been leading my own tours since I was sixteen.
 I don’t need a babysitter.
 I don’t need anyone telling me how to run my tours either.”

-“I’m going to take this as sweet and protective rather than overbearing and controlling.
+“I’m going to take this as sweet and protective rather than overbearing, sexist, and controlling.
 Don’t push it.”

 He smiled then and the hard man of seconds ago disappeared.
 “Sweet and protective is the right way to take it.
-You and I both know you’d gut ‘em if they try anything but I don’t want them trying.”
+You and I both know you’d shoot ‘em if they try anything, but I don’t want them trying.”

 “Much better.”
-The hunting knife she always wore at her waist wasn’t for show.
+The gun she always carried with her wasn’t for show.

-“So you’ll take Todd?”
+“So you’ll take someone with you?”
 His hand moved from her cheek to comb through her hair.

 “Todd was going anyway.”